Choose A Topic:

-Submit clear, easily readable copy of printed text, any related Web addresses, and 8.5x11 sheets displaying the writing in situ as it appeared to the public.
+Submit clear, easily readable copy of printed text, any related Web addresses, and 8.5x11 sheets displaying the writing exactly as it appeared to the public.

-9. Each of the award winners will receive a plaque and a donation in their name of $250 will go to an Internal Revenue Service 501[c](3) recognized non-profit organization of the recipient’s choosing.
-A winning group entry will receive a single plaque and donation.
+10. Each of the award winners will receive a plaque and a donation in their name of $250 will go to an Internal Revenue Service 501[c](3) recognized non-profit organization of the recipient’s choosing.
+A winning group entry will receive a single plaque and donation on its behalf.

 For more information about the award, or to obtain a nomination form,

 contact ARRL's Media & Public Relations Manager Sean Kutzko at email@example.com or call 860-594-0328.

 All entries must be received at ARRL Headquarters by end of business on Friday, December 2, 2016.
 No late entries will be accepted.

 The Enquirer Journal (Monroe, NC)

 “Ham Radio Enthusiasts Believe Hobby will Continue to Cast its Magic Spell”

 “There’s More to This Hobby Than Meets The Eye”